astronomer/docs/astro/best-practices/deploy-with-api.md

 The following steps describe the different actions that the script performs to deploy a complete Astro project.

-1. Create the `Deploy` API call using the `IMAGE_AND_DAG` type.
+1. Make a `POST` request to the `Deploy` endpoint to create a new `deploy` object.
+In your call, specify `type` as `IMAGE_AND_DAG`.
 This action creates an object that represents the intent to deploy code to a Deployment.
+See the [Astro API documentation](https://www.astronomer.io/docs/api/platform-api-reference/deploy/create-deploy) for request usage and examples.

 2. Make a `GET` request to the `Deploy` endpoint.
 Copy the values for `id`, `imageRepository`, `imageTag`, and `dagsUploadURL` to use in the following steps.
 See the [Astro API documentation](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/get-deploy) for request usage and examples.